 Defer a portion of compensation – Many companies are now taking pieces of incentive compensation and placing them into a deferred pool for future payout.
 This type of program is an excellent retention tool, as long as you provide reasonable vesting and future payout dates.

 Install corporate citizenship parameters – Place checks and balances in incentive plans.
 For example, I recommend installing a corporate citizenship provision into plans so no one, including top performers, can bend the rules to his or her own advantage without financial repercussion.

 It is imperative to get your employees, especially your sales force, rowing in the same direction.
 Following these sales incentive compensation best practices will get everyone in the same boat and help drive engagement and revenue.

-Jay Meschke is president of CBIZ Human Capital Services – he has more than 22 years of experience and is acknowledged as one of the top practitioners in the field of executive search.
-Jay oversees a business unit that provides retained executive search, compensation consulting, HR consulting and career transition services.
+Jay Meschke is president of CBIZ Talent and Compensation Solutions.
+He oversees a business unit that provides retained executive search, compensation consulting, HR consulting and career transition services.
 He is a sought-after subject matter expert on issues related to executive search and talent management.
-For additional insights from Jay, visit the CBIZ blog and follow him on Twitter, @jay_meschke.
+For additional insights, visit the CBIZ blog and follow him on Twitter at @jay_meschke.